The Alpinia Zerumbet ‘Variegata’ plant is a herbaceous perennial popular for its attractive foliage and flowers.

 Avoid letting the soil dry out completely, but also ensure it is not soggy constantly.

-It is not a drought-tolerant plant and will suffer greatly without proper irrigation, especially during the summer season.
+It is not a drought-tolerant plant and will suffer greatly without proper irrigation, especially during summer.

 Partial shade and regular watering will ensure the plant grows optimally.